-- 1. Lack of respect for social distancing guidelines including: - not arriving or departing school as directed - not following school instructions on hygiene, including hand washing and sanitising - not moving around school as per instruction - not following expectations about 'catch it, bin it, kill it' when coughing or sneezing - not following the rules around sharing equipment - not following expectations at play times and lunch times and when using the toilets - coughing or spitting at or towards any other person - 2.
+- 1. Lack of respect for social distancing guidelines including: - not arriving or departing school as directed - not following school instructions on hygiene, including hand washing and sanitising - not moving around school as per instruction - not following expectations about 'catch it, bin it, kill it' when coughing or sneezing - not following expectations at play times and lunch - coughing or spitting at or towards any other person - 2.
 Lack of respect for staff by - Inappropriate facial gestures or body language; - Inappropriate verbal interruptions; - Inappropriate movement around the classroom or school; - Destroying the teaching environment. - 3.
 Lack of respect for other pupils by - Using hurtful words - Making hurtful actions - Not respecting personal space and social distancing - Destroying the learning environment